gangster/missile/README.md

 ## What is a Missile?

-A Missile is a single purpose object for encapsulating domain logic in your Ruby applications.
+A Missile is a single purpose object for giving you a sane, object-oriented place to put domain logic in your Ruby applications.
 It represents a *single* concept/behavior in your domain.
 It is a Command/Interactor hybrid with friendly and flexible APIs.
-It succeeds in simplifying both model and controller code while eliminating callbacks in the former, and conditionals in the latter.
-It is a service object replacement.
+It succeeds in simplifying both models and controllers by eliminating callbacks in the former, and conditionals in the latter.

+## The Problem

+#### tl;dr:  Rails is not object-oriented and MVC is not enough as applications grow

+Rails and frameworks promote Model-View-Controller as an architectural design pattern for web applications.
+MVC is great, because it distinguishes our application into three easily understandable layers.
+Models are data, Views are what users see, and Controllers sit in between and process requests, fetches/changes data, and then renders a view.
+It's simple, it works, and easy enough to explain to newbies who are just getting started.

+Rails takes this MVC concept and doubles down on it.
+It promotes the idea that all code should go in one of these 3 layers and goes out of its way to make it easy for developers to structure their programs in this way.
+As such, most Rails applications are indeed structured this way.
+So what's the problem with that?

+According to Wikipedia, MVC it is [an architectural pattern for implementing *user interfaces*](https://en.wikipedia.org/wiki/Model–view–controller).
+Let's break that down.
+First, it's an architectural pattern.
+By definition, architectural patterns are high-level, broad in scope and are merely a mental framework for thinking and communicating about a problem.
+They have very little to say about application design, and nothing at all to say about the implementation details.
+If I were to abuse a building construction metaphor, I'd say that architectural patterns are not blueprints, or even close.
+They are simply having the shared idea that buildings should in most cases have a foundation, floor, walls,

+Our applications are more than user interfaces.
+Our applications are a combination of user interfaces, domain logic, and data.

 ## Examples